santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -InputObject

-Specifies the input objects to be processed in the ScriptBlock.
+Specifies the objects to process in the script block.
+This parameter accepts pipeline input.

-> [!NOTE]
->
-> This parameter is intended to be bound from pipeline.

 ```yaml
 Type: Object